dmfranklin/quantum-module/README.md

   <xi:include href="lesson2.ptx" />
   ```

-After making changes, rebuild the textbook using `pretext build web` and reload the page in your browser to see the updated content.
+After making changes, rebuild the module using `pretext build web` and reload the page in your browser to see the updated content.

-Alternatively, you may use a tool like `watchexec` to automatically rebuild the textbook as you make changes.
+Alternatively, you may use a tool like `watchexec` to automatically rebuild the module as you make changes.
 This way, you'll only need to refresh the page in your browser to see the updated content.
 To install `watchexec` using Homebrew, run:

 ```bash
 brew install watchexec
 ```

-Then, run the following command in the project directory to watch for changes in the `source` directory and rebuild the textbook automatically:
+Then, run the following command in the project directory to watch for changes in the `source` directory and rebuild the modulle automatically:

 ```bash
 watchexec -w source -- pretext build web